Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Non-Universal Covariance Samplers

 Hence, \thref{prop:nuc} could be rephrased to say that $\spat$ is an $\basissc$-covariance sampler iff it is a length-$(N\nblocks-1)$ periodic circular sparse ruler of period $N$.
-Although designing this class of rulers may seem a difficult task, the next result simplifies the search by stating that every period of such a ruler is, indeed, a circular sparse ruler. \begin{mytheorem} \thlabel{prop:cpsr} \emph{ A set $\spat$ is a periodic circular sparse ruler of length $N\nblocks-1$ and period $N$ if and only if there exists a circular sparse ruler $\bspat$ of length $N-1$ such that }
+Although designing these rulers may seem difficult, the next result simplifies this task by stating that every period is, indeed, a circular sparse ruler. \begin{mytheorem} \thlabel{prop:cpsr} \emph{ A set $\spat$ is a periodic circular sparse ruler of length $N\nblocks-1$ and period $N$ if and only if there exists a circular sparse ruler $\bspat$ of length $N-1$ such that }

 \end{mytheorem} \begin{proof} See Appendix~\ref{sec:pcpsr}. \end{proof}